-(i) The provisions of this section governing disqualification of the presiding officer also govern disqualification of the agency head or other person or body to which the power to hear or decide in the proceeding is delegated.

-(j) Agency heads may continue to participate in the hearing or decision of a contested case notwithstanding grounds for disqualification if required by law
+- (i) The provisions of this section governing disqualification of a presiding officer also govern disqualification of the agency head or other person or body to which the power to hear or decide in the proceeding is delegated. - (j) If required by law to participate in the hearing or decision of a contested case, an agency head may continue to participate notwithstanding grounds for disqualification.